 Do I have to pay the full amount up front?

 Yes.
-You are required to pay the full amount ($180) three days prior to your appointment.
+You are required to pay the full amount ($240 for new clients) three days prior to your appointment.
 If you have a MHCP your Medicare rebate will normally be processed two or three days after your appointment.